Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaignclassic-api-reference.md

 ## Reset Linkage fields

-Removes previously stored linkage fields in the mobile SDK and re-triggers Campaign rules download.
+Removes the previously stored linkage fields in the SDK and triggers the Campaign rules download again.

 {% tabs %}